DevExpress-Examples/xamarin-forms-scheduler-examples/CS/CustomDayViewProviders/Readme.md

         - **RecycleView** - adds a view to the cache.
         - **Recycle** - clears the cache.

-2. In the [MainActivity.cs](./CustomDayViewProviders.Android/MainActivity.cs) file, register a custom service that inherits the **DayViewProviderService** class and override the **CreateCellViewProvider** and **CreateDateHeaderViewProvider** methods to use custom view providers for date headers and cells.
+2. In the [MainActivity.cs](./CustomDayViewProviders.Android/MainActivity.cs) file, register a custom service that inherits the **DayViewProviderService** class and override the **CreateCellViewProvider** and **CreateDateHeaderViewProvider** methods to use custom view providers for cells and date headers.

 ## iOS
 1. Create the [CustomDateHeaderViewProvider.cs](./CustomDayViewProviders.iOS/CustomViewProviders/CustomDateHeaderViewProvider.cs) and [CustomCellViewProvider.cs](./CustomDayViewProviders.iOS/CustomViewProviders/CustomCellViewProvider.cs) classes that implement the **IViewProvider** interface and define custom view providers for date headers and cells.